Strong Secrecy for Cooperative Broadcast Channels: Error Probability Analysis for Theorem

 \section{Error Probability Analysis for Theorem \ref{TM:inner_bound}}

-Since we evaluate the expected value (over the codebook ensemble) of the error probability and because the code is symmetric with respect to the uniformly distributed tuple $(M_p,M_1,M_{22},M)$, we may assume that $(M_p,M_1,M_{22},W)=\mathbf{1}=(1,1,1,1)$ is chosen.
+Since we evaluate the expected value (over the codebook ensemble) of the error probability and because the code is symmetric with respect to the uniformly distributed tuple $(M_p,M_1,M_{22},M)$, we may assume that $(M_p,M_1,M_{22},W)=(1,1,1,1)$.
+For any event $\mathcal{A}$ from the $\sigma$-algebra over which $\mathbb{P}$ is defined, denote